leafarRafael/Philosophers/README.md

 ./philosophers 5 800 200 200

 This starts the simulation with 5 philosophers, each with 800ms to die without eating, 200ms to eat, and 200ms to sleep.

-🧪 Testing and Visualization

-To visualize the simulation graphically, you can use tools like:

-Philosophers Visualizer

-Philosophers Visualizer v2

-These tools allow you to monitor the philosophers' actions (eating, thinking, sleeping) in real time interactively.

-📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-👤 Author

-Rafael